Gugulethu-Nyoni/formique/README.md

   action: 'submit.js', // Form submission URL
   id: 'myForm', // Unique identifier for the form
   class: 'form', // CSS class for styling
-  semantq: true, // if true it enables Semantq syntax sugar: i.e. attribute: onchange: 'handlerFunction' will be transformed to: @change={handlerFunction} if false or not defined completely the output would be regular html e.g.: onchange="handlerFunction()"
+  framework: 'semantq', // this enables Semantq syntax sugar: i.e. attribute: onchange: 'handlerFunction' will be transformed to: @change={handlerFunction} if false or not defined completely the output would be regular html e.g.: onchange="handlerFunction()"
   style: 'width: 100%; font-size: 14px;', // Inline CSS styling
   enctype: 'multipart/form-data', // Encoding type for file uploads
   target: '_blank', // Where to open the form result (e.g., '_self', '_blank')